 I don’t know about you, but when we go on holiday it means fresh air, walks on the beach and running around.
 Perfect to kick start a healthy lifestyle.
-There are some great deals around at this time of the year too, I share a few of the best ones over on my holiday offers page.
+There are some great deals around at this time of the year too.

 3. Leave the car at home and cycle

 If your family are old enough, it can be a great idea to take your bikes on short journeys instead of driving.
 Cycling is a fun way to get active without feeling like you’re working out.
 Don’t forget safety equipment and bike locks if you’ll be leaving your bikes unattended.

 Lots of days out for children are still open at this time of year.
 Check out local farm parks, countryside centres and theme parks.
 Some do close in January so make sure you check on their websites before you go.
 It may not seem like great exercise to just go out for the day, but if you’ve got a pedometer, see how many steps you take while you’re there.
 You might be surprised!